RobertoFORTs/FirstChallenge/README.md

 * Features

 ## General Info
-A planner to organize the week of someone built.
+A planner to organize the week of someone.
 This is a training project to learn node.js and express

 ## Technologies
 Project is created with: